Partial stellar tidal disruption events and their rates: Modelling of the partial disruption rates

 A well-known and widely used solution for Eq.~\eqref{eq:fokker-planck} is the quasi-steady-state solution derived by \citet{Cohn1978}, that corresponds to a relaxed distribution in angular momentum in a system featuring a loss-cone associated to stellar disruptions. \citet{Cohn1978} derive a solution for $f$ (or equivalently, $N$) close to the loss cone: for each given energy,

 where the normalisation constant $A$ can be expressed in terms of the average value of $f$ and it is derived below, while

 is the zero of the aforementioned equation.
 Following the existing literature, we assume this solution holds inside the loss-cone even if the distribution of stars at pericenter is set by the solution of the local, non orbit-averaged Fokker-Planck equation that holds there (Broggi et al., in preparation).
-Therefore, in this work $\mathcal{R}_0$ is the minimum value of the angular momentum inside the loss-cone below which no star exists.
+Therefore, in this work $\mathcal{R}_0$ is the minimum value of the angular momentum inside the loss-cone below which no star exists.\footnote{Although our methodology for computing the distribution of stars in the loss cone as a function of $\mathcal{R}$ is standard and common to many recent papers \citep[e.g.][]{MerrittWang2005,Teboul2022}, a more accurate approach would require to adopt the non-orbit averaged solution for the distribution function inside the loss cone, as presented in \citet{Strubbe2011} and \citet[][their eq.
+6.54]{Merritt2013}.
+We are currently assessing the impact of adopting the non-orbit averaged solution on the PTDE rates, and we anticipate that the number of TTDEs we find in the present paper may be slightly underestimated when most of the events come from $q\approx 1$.
+This result is about to be presented in Broggi et al., in prep.}